18 Fireworks Safety Tips For Children To Know Before Playing

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

-If you love lighting fireworks on the 4th of July, for Diwali, or during any other special occasion, you may want your children to join in the fun as well.
-However, it must be kept in mind that fireworks safety for kids is of utmost importance.
+If you love lighting fireworks on the 4th of July, Diwali, or any other special occasion, you may want your children to join in the fun.
+However, ensuring fireworks safety for kids is of utmost importance.

-Children are always eager to experiment with new things; however, fireworks are best lit by adults.
-They are unsuitable for young children, who are more likely to get injured.
-That said, you may introduce fireworks to older kids and allow them to use them under supervision while following necessary safety instructions.
+Children are always eager to experiment with new things, but fireworks are best lit by adults.
+They are not suitable for young children, as they can cause burns, eye injuries, and hearing damage.
+You may introduce fireworks to older kids and allow them to use them under supervision while following necessary safety instructions.

 Keep reading to understand when and how to introduce fireworks to children and some safety tips to keep in mind.